hunicus/mempool/README.md

 3) [Manual installation on Linux or FreeBSD](#manual-installation)
 4) [Production installation on a powerful FreeBSD server](./production)

-This doc offers install notes on the one-click method and manual install method.
-Follow the links above for install notes on Docker and production installations.
+No matter how you install Mempool, running an Electrum server is **optional**.
+Mempool primarily relies on Bitcoin Core for data, and only uses Electrum server for address lookups.

 <a id="one-click-installation"></a>
 ## One-Click Installation